Shared Mooring System

 - Should you need to leave your vessel, you are permitted to do so for up to 20 minutes as long as you clearly display your name and contact mobile phone number and remain contactable.

 - Moorings with green floats are Rottnest Island Authority rental moorings.
-These are not permitted for use without prior approval from the Rottnest Island Visitor Centre (to ensure the hire mooring is not already booked).
-Approval can be given after contacting (08) 9372 9730.
+These are not permitted for use without prior approval.
+For approval and to ensure the to ensure the hire mooring is not already booked, contact the Rottnest Island Visitor Centre on +61 (08) 9372 9730.

 How to apply for the SMS